mpolitano/bounded-exhaustive-api-testgen/BEAPI_v_KORAT.md

   - `DoubleLinkedList`: cdlist.LinkedList (`DLList`)
   - `NodeCachingLinkedList`: cList.NodeCachingLinkedList (`NCL`)

 Note: In parentheses are the short names used in **Table 1** of **Section 4.1** of the paper to identify each case study.
-The results for some case studies are not reported in the table for space reasons; these can be found online PONER LINK CACHO.
+The results for some case studies are not reported in the table for space reasons; these can be found online [Replication Package](https://sites.google.com/view/bounded-exhaustive-api/home).

 ## Running all experiments from a single benchmark (slow)

-To reproduce all the experiments for a specific benchrmark study with both techniques (korat and beapi) and for all scopes within XXX and YYY COMPLETAR CACHO! pick and run one of following commands:
+To reproduce all the experiments for a specific benchrmark study with both techniques (korat and beapi) and for all scopes within 3 and *maxScope* pick and run one of following commands:

 ```
-./run-testgen-benchmarks-0_korat.sh
+./run-testgen-benchmarks-0_korat.sh <maxScope>
-./run-testgen-benchmarks-1_kiasan.sh
+./run-testgen-benchmarks-1_kiasan.sh <maxScope>
-./run-testgen-benchmarks-2_roops.sh
+./run-testgen-benchmarks-2_roops.sh <maxScope>
-./run-testgen-benchmarks-3_fajita.sh
+./run-testgen-benchmarks-3_fajita.sh <maxScope>
 ```

-The results of executing these scripts are saved in file (CACHO ESTO ESTA BIEN?):
+The results of executing these scripts are saved in file:

 ```
 results-begen/results_testgen_benchmarks.csv
 ```

-Note: Running one of the above scripts might take a day or longer (more?
-CACHO?) depending on your hardware.
+Note: Running one of the above scripts might take a day depending on your hardware.

 ## Running all the experiments (very slow)

 To reproduce all the experiments for this research question run:
 ```
-./run-testgen-benchmarks-all.sh
+./run-testgen-benchmarks-all.sh <maxScope>
 ```

-The results of executing this script are saved in file (CACHO ESTO ESTA BIEN?):
+The results of executing this script are saved in file:
 ```
 results-begen/results_testgen_benchmarks.csv
 ```

-Note: Running this script might take a few days or longer (more?
-CACHO?) depending on your hardware.
+Note: Running this script might take a few days depending on your hardware.